Rossstarific/Data-Mining/README.md

 test a newer natural language processing model, Word2Vec, against an older one, Bag of Words, on text from English Renaissance plays.
 I created the datasets myself and formatted them manually.
 I have not included them in this repository due to how may there are.
 All details are in the write-up.

+Word2Vec Testing.py: This is the program I wrote using online sources to test the Word2Vec model in my final project.
+I am not entirely sure of the efficiency or effectiveness of this program, but it gave me usable results.
+I would not recommend testing as it takes up a large quantity of memory and takes a long time to finish running.